weaviate/weaviate-io/developers/contributor-guide/current/getting-started/git-and-github.md

 ## Forking the repository

+> A **fork** is a copy of a repository that you manage.
+Forks let you make changes to a project without affecting the original repository.
+You can fetch updates from or submit changes to the original repository with pull requests.

 * Simply click the `Fork` button on the GitHub website.
 That's how easy it is.
 This will create a copy of the repository in your account.

 ![fork repo](/img/guides/contributor/fork.png)